Delicate-Butterflies/Bangazon-Site/README.md

-# BANGAZON WORKFORCE MANAGEMENT
+# BANGAZON WEBSITE
-## BANGAZON WORKFORCE HUMAN RESOURCES INFORMATION SYSTEM
+## BANGAZON WEBSITE APPLICATION SYSTEM

 This system allows users to view, create, edit, and delete a list of: users, products, product types, orders, order items, and payment types.